-3.1.3 Orca (Orcinus orca) calls
+3.1.3 Orca (Orcinus Orca) calls

-Orcas produce three types of signals: clicks, pulsed calls, and whistles [69].
-As for most dolphin species, clicks presumably serve echolocation, while the two stationary signals would rather be used for communication.
+Orcas produce three types of signals: clicks, pulsed calls, and whistles [66].
+As for most dolphin species, clicks presumably serve echolocation, while the two other more stationary signals would rather be used for communication.
 Pulsed calls are highly harmonic, typically lying between 500 Hz and 5 kHz, and lasting up to 1.5 seconds (Fig. 3.3).
 On the other hand, whistles show little or no harmonic structure, lay between 6 kHz and 12 kHz, and can last up to 12 seconds.
-This thesis focuses on the pulsed calls, referring to them as calls or vocalisations.
+In this thesis, I will focus on the pulsed calls, referring to them as calls or vocalisations.